-If the Analog Input is not functioning properly, verify the following:
+If the analog input is not functioning properly, verify the following:

-- Check that the cable is shielded and the shield is properly grounded. - Using an ammeter, measure the input current on the terminal block.
-It should be in the range of 4-20 mA from terminal X100, pin 1 and 3. - Verify that there are minimal or no ac components to the Analog Input signal.
-AC components can be caused by improper shielding. - Check the wiring.
-Look for a loose connection at the connector and disconnected or misconnected cables. - Verify that the external 2 k Ω resistor is in place across X100 pins 1 and 3.
-A resistance measurement across this resistor equals approximately 406 Ω (because it is in parallel with an internal 510 Ω resistor) - Verify the jumper is in place between X100, pins 1 and 2.
-This jumper connects the internal resistor for proper scaling.
+- Check that the cable is shielded and the shield is properly grounded.
+Refer to Appendix A for more information. - Using an ammeter, measure the input current on the terminal block.
+This should be in the range of 4-20 mA from terminal X100, pins 1 and 3. - Verify that there are minimal or no AC components to the Analog Input signal.
+AC components can be caused by improper shielding.
+Refer to Appendix A for more information. - Check the wiring.
+Look for a loose connection at the connector and disconnected or misconnected cables. - Verify that the external 2 kΩ resistor is in place across X100 pins 1 and 3.
+A resistance measurement across this resistor equals approximately 406Ω (because it is in parallel with an internal 510Ω resistor).

+• Verify the jumper is in place between X100, pins 1 and 2.
+This jumper connects with the internal resistor for proper scaling.